An affordable, inviting and collaborative space for ministries and nonprofits

 Community Resource Ministries

 No matter the life circumstances, Doors of Hope is here to help.
 Doors of Hope offers a listening ear, aid in obtainable goal setting, advocacy, accountability, life skills coaching and healthy relationship building, all at no cost.

-Open to the public, our non-profit Café features a full barista bar with specialty coffees and fresh-baked gourmet muffins, cookies and other treats, along with lunch served Monday through Friday and Tuesday night dinners.
+Open to the public, our non-profit Café features a full barista bar with specialty coffees and fresh-baked gourmet muffins, cookies and other treats, along with lunch served Monday through Thursday.
 The Café also provides meaningful work and volunteer opportunities for seniors, persons with disabilities and others who love to serve.

 Our Clinic provides free medical care for minor injuries and illnesses for uninsured and underinsured persons.
 Care is given by qualified, volunteer medical staff.
 Patients must call ahead for an appointment.